 So it helps boost your SEO efforts too.

-Content Marketing Methods for Startups
+Digital PR Methods for Startups

 - Infographics – Present data in a visually attractive way to support a story or challenge a theory.
 Infographics are a great way to get content shared online via popular publications.

 - Guest Blog Posts – Showcase your knowledge on a certain topic by writing guest blog posts on external websites with a large following.
 This can also help you attract new followers.

 - Helpful Guides – Create a helpful guide that your audience will benefit from and they’ll soon realise you know what you’re talking about.
 Not only this but if they decide to share the guide with friends and colleagues, it will have your branding on it and you’ll become a familiar name.